 Below mentioned are the Chapter-wise solutions:

-As Mendel proposed the principles of inheritance, which are today referred to as ‘Mendel’s Laws of Inheritance’.
-There are different types of law that you will study in the principle of inheritance and variation ncert pdf.
-For example:
+As Mendel proposed the principles of inheritance, which are today referred to as ‘Mendel’s Laws of Inheritance’, which are given below:

 Dominant Traits: Expressed even if only one dominant allele is present (e.g., BB or Bb).